davidmerfield/Blot/README.md

 sudo bash -c 'echo "nameserver 127.0.0.1" > /etc/resolver/blot'
 ```

-Finally, you are ready to start the development environment with docker:
+Finally, you are ready to start the development environment which uses docker-compose.
+The first time you run this command it will take a while to download the images and build the containers but subsequent runs will be much faster:

 ```
 npm run dev